DonTron-prog/agent_sre/code-rag/DEVELOPER_GUIDE.md

 # Code RAG - Developer Guide

-This guide provides technical details for developers interested in understanding, modifying, or contributing to the Code RAG project.
+This guide provides technical details for developers interested in understanding, modifying, or contributing to the Code RAG project, including its SRE incident support capabilities.

 ## Table of Contents